 CO2-friendly Skype lecture organized by FGA, a 50 cent series

-You can get FGA at these bookstores of our own loyal distribution network:
+You can get FGA at bookstores part of our own loyal distribution network:

-Fucking Good Art is a travelling magazine or editorial project for research in-and-through art by Dutch artists and non-academic free-style researchers Robert Hamelijnck and Nienke Terpsma.
-Fields of interest are: oral history, ethnology, documentary, investigative art and journalism, anarchism, counter-cultures, self-organisation and DIT do-it-together strategies, and models outside the art market.
+Fucking Good Art is a travelling magazine and editorial project for research in-and-through art by Dutch artists and non-academic free-style researchers Robert Hamelijnck and Nienke Terpsma.

 We are interested in oral tradition, anthropology of art, documentary and journalistic forms of inquiry, anarchism and self-organization, collective strategies, and networks.